News and Blog

 There are three ways to Honour Her and fund pioneering discoveries in gynaecological cancer this September.

-Bid on a unique work of art by a renowned or leading artist, inspired by the themes of Honour Her – 50% of the proceeds from every piece will go to urgently-needed gynaecological cancer research.
+Bid on a unique work of art by a renowned or leading artist, inspired by the themes of Honour Her.
+At least 50% of the proceeds from every piece will go to urgently-needed gynaecological cancer research.